matloff/qeML/README.md

     * easy for learners, convenient for experts

+    * includes a tutorial on major ML methods

 * Large variety of ML algorithms

     * k-NN, dec. trees, random forests, gradient boosting,